danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - **VMP** *Vertical Message Passing* message passing between the Relay-chain itself and a parachain.
 - **HRMP** *Horizontal Relay-based Message Passing* message passing, similar in effect to XCMP (messages between parachains) but implemented using VMP so messages are passed through the Relay-chain.

+# Definitions

+- *Sovereign Account* An account controlled solely and irrevocably by a particular chain.
+- *Origin Chain* The chain from which a given message has been delivered.
+This is always queryable by the receiving code using the message-passing protocol.
+- *Recipient Chain* The chain to which a given message has been delivered.
+- *Teleport* Destroying an asset (or amount of funds/token/currency) in one place and minting a corresponding amount in a second place.
+Imagine the teleporter from *Star Trek*.
+The two places need not be equivalent in nature (e.g. could be a UTXO chain that destroys assets and an account-based chain that mints them).
+Neither place acts as a reserve or derivative for the other.
+Though the nature of the tokens may be different, neither place is more canonical than the other.
+- *Transfer* The movement of funds from one controlling authority to another.
+This is within the same chain or overall asset-ownership environment and at the same abstraction level.

 # Basic Top-level Format

 All data is SCALE encoded.